 You will be taught by staff who are leaders in their research fields, primarily in the areas of cell physiology, neuroscience, and cardiovascular physiology.

-Bristol is ranked 4th in the UK for Anatomy and Physiology (Guardian University Guide 2021).
+Bristol is ranked in the UK top 10 for Life Sciences & Medicine (QS World University Rankings by Subject 2021).

 Learn in purpose-built teaching laboratories with fantastic online practical resources and state-of-the-art Human Patient Simulators.

 Watch recordings and view resources from our September virtual open week.Catch up now

 Physiological science suits those with a strong interest in how the body works, from molecular to whole-body systems, and what goes wrong when disease affects the body.

 The School of Physiology, Pharmacology and Neuroscience is home to outstanding research groups in cell physiology, neuroscience, and cardiovascular physiology, and you will benefit from teaching by our research-active and teaching specialist staff throughout your course.

 Explore our facilities with our virtual tour and hear from our current students about what life as a Physiological Science student is like.

 Many of our graduates enter careers for which physiological science is of direct relevance, including basic and clinical research, graduate medical, veterinary or dental courses, and applied scientific or pharmaceutical careers.

 Others enter teaching or a variety of careers that do not need physiological skills specifically, but for which physiology provides an excellent general education, for example in industry, accountancy, administration or management.